 - They provide better infrastructure solutions than an initiative that is wholly public or wholly private.
 Each participant does what it does best.

-- They result in faster project completions and reduced delays on infrastructure projects by including time-to-completion as a measure of performance and therefore of profit.
+- They result in faster project completion and reduced delays on infrastructure projects by including time-to-completion as a measure of performance and therefore of profit.

-- A public-private partnership's return on investment, or ROI, might be greater than projects with traditional, all-private or all-government fulfillment.
+- A public-private partnership's return on investment (ROI) might be greater than projects with traditional, all-private or all-government fulfillment.
 Innovative design and financing approaches become available when the two entities work together.

 - Risks are fully appraised early on to determine project feasibility.
 In this sense, the private partner can serve as a check against unrealistic government promises or expectations.

 - The operational and project execution risks are transferred from the government to the private participant, which usually has more experience in cost containment.

 - Public-private partnerships may include early completion bonuses that further increase efficiency.
 They can sometimes reduce change order costs as well.

 - By increasing the efficiency of the government's investment, a P3 allows government funds to be redirected to other important socioeconomic areas.

 - The greater efficiency of P3s reduces government budgets and budget deficits.

 - High-quality standards are better obtained and maintained throughout the life cycle of the project.

 - Public-private partnerships that reduce costs potentially can lead to lower taxes.

 Public-Private Partnership Disadvantages

 P3s also have some drawbacks:

 - Every public-private partnership involves risks for the private participant, who reasonably expects to be compensated for accepting those risks.
 This can increase government costs.

 - When there are only a limited number of private entities that have the capability to complete a project, such as constructing a high-speed rail system, the relatively small field of bidders might mean less competition and thus less cost-effective partnering.